RESEARCH

 The book has four broad goals: First, to trace the development and practice of logistics outsourcing by the U.S. military over the past two decades, and situate it within the broader context of government contracting trends in the fields of defense and intelligence.
 Second, to illuminate the immense work involved in sustaining the U.S.’s overseas military empire.
 Third, to trace the recruiting routes and labor supply chains traversed by the military’s global workforce, as well as the specific histories and present day politics that shape them.
 Fourth, and finally, to give voice to the agency, aspirations and experiences of those who labor for the military—focusing specifically on foreign logistics workers and their families.

 Empire’s Labor received the 2019 American Association of Geographers’ Globe Book Award for Public Understanding of Geography.
 It is available in both paperback, and a free, open access electronic edition, thanks to the Toward Open Monograph Ecosystem (TOME) initiative, and the generous support of Arcadia, a charitable fund of Lisbet Rausing and Peter Baldwin, and the UCLA Library.
-Research for the project was supported by a fellowship from the Hellman Fellows Fund.

 Journal articles on military contracting and military labor: